netxms/netxms-doc/admin/object-management.rst

 ~~~~~~~~~~~~~

 :guilabel:`Local Command` tool will execute command on the node, where
-Desktop Management Console is running and will show it's output if
+Desktop Management Client is running and will show it's output if
 :guilabel:`Command generates output` option is enabled.

-This tool type is not visible from Web Console as it is not possible
+This tool type is not visible from Web Client as it is not possible
 to execute command on web page receiver's machine.

 .. figure:: _images/obj_tool_local_command.png